 Settlement day is the finish line when you’re buying a home or investment property, so it’s important to know what happens on the day.
-Read on to find out everything you need to know as a buyer, including answers to FAQs.
+Read on to find out everything you need to know as a buyer, including answers the FAQs our team of Newcastle mortgage brokers answer most commonly.

 What is settlement day?